cortexsystems/cortex-app-tutorial/README.md

 When `createDOMNode()` resolves, the very last step is to pass the new view to the player.
 We use the `offer()` callback to submit the view function to the player.
 You may pass some options to the `offer()` about the new view.
-The full list of options can be found in Cortex App API docs (contact support@ if you don't have access to the docs).
+The full list of options can be found in the Cortex App API docs (contact support@ if you don't have access to the docs).

 The entire `prepare()` and `offer()` flow is asynchronous.
 When you are generating the view function it is **not** guaranteed that the view will be used by the player any time soon.
 If you want to display the current time make sure your view function